nilenta/rotisserie-issues-suggestions/README.md

 Issues can be stuff like broken stuff that doesn't work.

-# already acknowledged issues
+# Already acknowledged issues

 - Site not showing properly on mobile

-# stuff i will not add
+# Stuff I will not add

 - Nothing here for now.